Dutchnaoteam/Development/democode/remotecontrol/nao_remotecontrol_v2.0/README.txt

 > init(<naoipadress>)
 The init-interface recieves the ipadress given by the user at the commandline-interface.
 Using this ip-adress, the init-function should setup a connection with the robot.
-'init(<naoipadress>)' is called only once by the main-module, after validation.
+If necessary it should setup and initialize additional datastructures and connections 'init(<naoipadress>)' is called only once by the main-module, after validation.
-The framework does not expect a return.
+The framework does not expect a return of this interface.

 > getButtonDefinition()
 This interface contains a string defining the button-usage.
 The display module calls this function and prints the retrieved string in its output.
 A line-break in the text is simply created by adding "\n" in the string.
-Th display module expects a single string as return value.
+The display module expects a single string as return value.

 > processEvent(display, event)
 The framework passes a pointer to the display module and an event to this interface.
-There are no guideline in how to process an event: the event-data structure depends on the library implementation.
+There are no guidelines of how to process an event: the event-data structure depends on the library implementation.
-Use the dummy-event handler to print events in order to determine the data-structure.
+Use the dummy-eventHandler to print events in order to determine the data-structure.
-With use of the 'display.execute(<string>)' and display.done() command a message can be send to the display.
+With use of the 'display.execute(<string>)' and 'display.done()' commands, a message can be send to the display.
 The 'display.execute(<string>)' results in the message 'Sending command <string> ...'.
-If 'display.done()' is called after execution of some cod, the display adds 'done' to the message and will display that it is ready to recieve new commands.
+If 'display.done()' is called after execution of some code, the display adds 'done' to the message and will display that it is ready to recieve new commands.
-The framework does not expect a return.
+The framework does not expect a return of this interface.

 CREATING A NEW LIBRARY
 #################

-A library consists of (atleast) the following interfaces:
+A library consists of (at least) the following interfaces:

 - init(<inputID>)
 - getQuitCommand()